• Skip to primary navigation

 • Press the honey side of the fish into the pecan mixture, make sure that a good layer of the pecan mixture adheres to the snapper.

-• Heat a saute pan (allow it to get hot before adding the olive oil), add 2 tbsp of olive oil and gently place the snapper, pecan side down in the hot pan.
+• Heat a saute pan (allow it to get hot before adding the olive oil), add 2 tablespoon of olive oil and gently place the snapper, pecan side down in the hot pan.

 • Allow the snapper to brown for just about 1 minute, be careful not to let it burn, the honey will caramelize quickly.